datarec/fibonacci-sequence-/README.md

 # fibonacci-sequence-
-To understand the pattern required to rewrite this automated with python I used this resource here: https://byjus.com/maths/fibonacci-sequence/
+To understand the pattern in the fibonacci sequence I used this resource here: https://byjus.com/maths/fibonacci-sequence/